cine-file/rate/README.md

 - **Group Rankings** and all three Head-to-Head lists initially show five rows with an option to expand the full list.
 - Film group data is returned by the authenticated `getSummary` action from `Database-Films`; the frontend does not read legacy sheet tabs.

+## Stats and Score Views

+Film, TV, and Restaurant stats use the same four views: **My Stats**, **Group**, **Head to Head**, and **Individual Ratings**.
+The `/10 Score` and `Raw /100` toggle is shared across all three categories and all comparison views.
+Group summary API responses include both final `/10` values and raw `/100` values so the toggle does not have to estimate raw scores.

+The old grade-count bars are replaced by a score distribution chart.
+It uses 5-point bins across a fixed 0-100 x-axis, counts ratings on the y-axis, draws a smoothed distribution curve over the bins, and marks the arithmetic average with a vertical line.

+## Advanced Film and TV Search

+Normal search remains fast and shows the first seven TMDB matches.
+The **Advanced Search** control can optionally narrow by release/first-air year and searches up to three result pages, returning up to 30 unique matches.

+## Secure Rating Deletion

+The bottom of each **My Stats** view contains **Delete a Rating**.
+Deletion requires the logged-in user to re-enter their PIN, choose a rating, and complete a separate final confirmation.
+The backend verifies the PIN again when processing the delete request, removes only that user's matching database row, and rebuilds the corresponding summary tab.

 ## Security Model

 The GitHub frontend is public, so it must not contain private values.
 These stay in Apps Script Script Properties: